UK Bailiffs Logo UK Bailiffs

 UK Bailiffs Lease Forfeiture

-Commercial Lease Forfeiture is a legal remedy provided under English law that allows a landlord to terminate a lease agreement due to a breach of the lease terms by the tenant.
-UK Bailiffs offers specialized services in enforcing commercial lease forfeiture, assisting landlords in regaining possession of their property efficiently and legally.
+Commercial Lease Forfeiture is a legal remedy under English law allowing a landlord to terminate a lease agreement due to a tenant breach.
+Our expert agents enforce lease forfeiture efficiently and lawfully.

 When Can Lease Forfeiture Be Used?

-• Non-payment of rent: The tenant has failed to pay rent within the agreed time frame.
+• Non-payment of rent: Tenant fails to pay within the agreed timeframe.

-• Breach of covenant: The tenant has violated specific terms of the lease agreement (e.g., unauthorized alterations, illegal activities).
+• Breach of covenant: Tenant violates terms of the lease (e.g., illegal activity).

 Legal Requirements